souvikuc/getting-cleaning-data-project/codebook.md

 # Variables
 ## Identifiers
-* subject
+-subject
-The **subjectId** in the first column represents the identification key for each of the 30 subjects
+ The **subjectId** in the first column represents the identification key for each of the 30 subjects -activity
-* activity